venkatrn/perception/README.md

-# Object Localization through Heuristic Search
+# PERCH: Perception via Search for Multi-Object Recognition and Localization

 Overview
 --------

-This stack provides two packages: kinect_sim and sbpl_perception.
+This stack provides the implementation for PERCH (described in TODO: add link).

-The former is the depth-image renderer/simulator.
-Given a camera pose, set of 3D models/meshes and their locations, it can generate a depth-image for that scene.
+The package 'kinect_sim' is based-off PCL's simulation API and serves as the depth-image renderer/simulator for PERCH.
+This provides the functionality to generate the depth-image for a scene, given a camera pose, set of 3D models/meshes and their poses.

-The latter is the object localization package and contains the search environment that communicates with the planner.
-It internally uses kinect_sim to generate 'states' for the planner to search through.
+The 'sbpl_perception' package implements the PERCH algorithm.
+This works in conjunction with the SBPL planning library (https://github.com/sbpl/sbpl) and provides the 'search environment'.
+The documentation in the SBPL github page provides examples of the planner-environment usage.

 Setup
 -----

-1. Get ROS Hydro from http://wiki.ros.org/hydro/Installation/Ubuntu
+1. Get ROS Hydro (or Indigo) from http://wiki.ros.org/hydro/Installation/Ubuntu
 2. Create a rosbuild workspace ~/hydro_workspace as described in http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment and make sure ~/hydro_workspace/sandbox is in your ROS package path.

 ```bash